-(8) New contracts for design, removal, or remediation projects must be funded according to the guidance in paragraphs 14 and 15 in the Main part of this EC.
+(8) New contracts for design, removal, or remediation projects must be funded according to the guidance in the Main EC.

 (9) When the above priorities have been determined, Work Packages will be ranked from 1 to n, to visualize priorities.
-This ranking will be included in CWIFD and other appropriate documents.
-See main EC, Paragraph 19, for additional information.
+This ranking will be included in CW-IFD and other appropriate documents.
+See the Main EC, Paragraph 19, for additional information.